Design a tabletop gaming room to store and play your favorite board games. Or simply transform your living room into a game room in plain sight.

 Plan For Adequate Storage

 Don’t just calculate the amount of games you currently own, estimate the amount you will probably end up owning in a lifetime.
-Not how much you want to own, how much you will actually own.
-Hahaha.
-If you think it is going to be a LOT, it is better to go with double depth storage cabinets, and even plan for future overflow options.
+If you think it is going to be a LOT, it is better to go with double depth storage cabinets, and plan for future overflow.

 After estimating what our future game collection would look like, I opted to build my own storage from scratch so I could control the precise depth, width, and height of my storage.